eugene-khorev/yii2-json-rpc-controller/README.md

 	}

 	/**
-	 * This JSON-RPC 2.0 controller action
+	 * This is JSON-RPC 2.0 controller action
 	 */
 	public function rpcEcho($param1, $param2)
 	{